-- (b) Final Examination Exception.
-No final examination shall be required for the Legal Methods course, for all seminars, for Experiential Learning courses, and for courses in which students earn Non-Classroom Credit, Clinical Credit, or Directed Research Credit, or short term courses, unless required by the professor teaching the course. - (c) Materials Permitted at an Examination.
+(b) Final Examination Exception.
+No final examination shall be required for the Legal Methods

+- course, for all seminars, for Experiential Learning courses, and for courses in which students earn Non-Classroom Credit, Clinical Credit, or Directed Research Credit, or short term courses, unless required by the professor teaching the course. - (c) Materials Permitted at an Examination.
 During the first two weeks of the semester or summer term, each instructor should identify the materials students will be permitted to use during the examination.
 Upon entering the exam room, all materials not explicitly allowable in the exam must be left on the side of the room.
 Cell phones and headphones of any kind may not be brought into the exam room.
 An instructor may conduct an "open book" examination. - Dean's Reg. §1.607-5.
-Phones and Communication Devices.
-Unless specifically permitted otherwise, students are not permitted to use any type of communication or data storage devices such as cell phones, head phones, or tablets during an examination.
-All such devices shall be turned off and placed at the side of the room before the exam begins.
+Phones and Other Devices.
+During examinations, students are not permitted to have any communication, data storage, electronic, programmable, Bluetooth, or internet-capable devices unless it is the computer and mouse with which they are taking the exam or an item that is expressly permitted by the professor.
+This prohibition includes: telephones, head phones, fitness trackers, calculators, timers, smartwatches, smartglasses, tablets, and similar items.
+All such devices must be turned off and placed at the side of the room before the exam begins.
+Students may not have the devices on their person even if the devices are turned off.
 In emergency situations, a cell phone may be left with the Registrar's Office. - (d) Take-Home Final Examinations.
 An instructor may give a take-home final examination.
 Such examinations must be given during the regularly scheduled time for examinations at the end of each semester or term.
 Each student in the course in which a take-home final examination is given must pick up and return the examination as directed in writing by the instructor. - (e) Mid-Term Examinations.
 An instructor may give a mid-term examination.
 An instructor who intends to give a mid-term examination must notify students during the first week of class that a mid-term exam is planned for the course. - (f) Anonymous Grading. - (1) General Rule.
 All examinations are graded anonymously.
 Any statement made or action taken by a student that has the effect of compromising the anonymous grading system by allowing an instructor to identify a student for whom a grade must be issued shall be treated as a violation of the Student Code of Conduct. - (2) Exception.
 Papers submitted for credit in a course, seminar, or directed research project, and work involving evaluation of student performance during the course of the semester, need not be graded anonymously. - (g) Submission of Papers in Lieu of Final Examination.
 At the election of the instructor, all or any portion of the final grade awarded in any course or seminar may be determined by grades awarded to students on one or more papers completed in connection with the course. - Dean's Reg. §1.607-6.
 No Right to Defer.
 Papers in seminars, courses, and directed research projects shall be completed and submitted in the semester in which the student has registered for the seminar, course, or directed research project.
 A student does not have the right to defer the completion of a seminar paper, course paper, or directed research paper beyond the last day of final examinations for the semester in which the student has registered for that seminar, course, or directed research project.